 - Providing detailed audit records and reporting, with ability to pinpoint the who, what, when, and where of sessions

 Together, these capabilities protect against internal and external threats, whether intentional or inadvertent (i.e. errors), preventing attackers from attaining that important first foothold, while also stymieing the ability to achieve lateral movement and privilege escalation, which are key phases of the cyber attack chain.

 Since 2015, James has worked in product teams across various industries.
-At BeyondTrust, he works as a Product Owner, specializing in the Mac side of the Endpoint Privilege Management solution.
+At BeyondTrust, he currently works as a Product Manager specializing in Privilege Management for Windows and Mac.
 James loves to engage with stakeholders, and enable engineering to solve real-world problems.